ranja-sarkar/Hyperparameters/The knapsack problem/optimization.md

 Optimization uses a rigorous mathematical model to determine the most efficient solution to a described problem.

-One must first identify an objective function, a quantitative measure examples of which are profit, cost, energy.
+One must first identify an objective function, a quantitative measure of the model examples of which are profit, cost, energy.
 The objective is subject to constraints such as resources, time.

 # LP example